aschuch/Argonaut/README.md

 ![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)

-A collection of helpers for the [Argo](https://github.com/thoughtbot/Argo) JSON parser.
+A collection of (reactive) JSON parsing helpers for the [Argo](https://github.com/thoughtbot/Argo) JSON parser.

 > The Argonauts were a band of heroes in Greek mythology.
 Their name comes from their ship, the Argo, named after its builder, Argus.